Accelero/CPP-DevcontainerTemplate/README.md

+# CPP-Devcontainer Template

-C++ Docker Template Project for Visual Studio
+Template Project for development in a C++ Devcontainer in Visual Studio and Visual Studio Code.